Rismosch/ris_engine/README.md

 | Platform | x86_64 Windows and Linux | may or may not compile on other platforms                |
 | Graphics | Vulkan capable Hardware  |                                                          |

 You also require an internet connection, to download dependencies from [crates.io](https://crates.io/).
-You can [vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) crates for offline use or download an archived repo from [my website](https://www.rismosch.com/archive).
-Note that I make these archives sporadically, meaning they may not be up to date.
+You can [vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) crates for offline use or download an archived repo from [my website](https://www.rismosch.com/archive).Note that I make these archives sporadically, meaning they may not be up to date.

----

 ## Installation

 This engine is using various 3rd party libraries.
 Trying to build without these will most definitely result in diverse compile, linker and runtime errors.
 Depending on your platform, follow the instructions below.

----

 ### Windows